June 28, 2024

 Translation: A Flower Costs One Monme (Happy End)

 Venturing into Kazemachi Roman now — the middle album, the most celebrated.
 It's not my favorite, the third album is, but they're both pretty much perfect.
-The debut is great too.
+The debut is good too.
 Happy End was one of the best bands ever.

 Shigeru Suzuki, who contributed so much crucial stuff to the final album, made his songwriting debut here, with A Flower Costs One Monme.
 It marked the fulfillment of Haruomi Hosono's ideal: a band made up solely of songwriters (for another example of which, see also, a mere six years down the line, the Yellow Magic Orchestra).